allind/EukDetect/README.md

 **Comparing across samples:** RPKS cannot be directly compared between samples without first normalizing by library size.

-## Pipeline Overview

- A schematic of the EukDetect pipeline is available in [eukdetect_pipeline_schematic.pdf](https://github.com/allind/EukDetect/blob/master/eukdetect_pipeline_schematic.pdf).

- The pipeline consists of:
- 1. Alignment to marker gene database using bowtie2
- 2. Quality filtering (mapping quality, read length)
- 3. Removal of low-complexity and duplicate reads
- 4. Counting reads per marker gene
- 5. Filtering and taxonomic assignment
- 6. Abundance estimation

 ## Normalizing RPKS Across Samples

 RPKS values from EukDetect are not normalized by total sequencing depth.
 This means RPKS values cannot be directly compared across samples with different library sizes.
 To enable cross-sample comparisons and to combine RPKS and eukfrac data across samples into one file, use the provided normalization script ```eukdetect/util/normalize_rpks.py```